Prediction of Spallation Induced Transmutation Rates For Long Lived Fission Products via Proton Accelerator: Results

 To calculate transmutation rates for each case, PHITS was used to calculate the average neutron flux in the LLFP pins created from the proton-based spallation, with FISPACT used to calculate transmutation rates from this flux.
 The results for percentage of LLFP removal per year for each material, specifically with a depleted uranium spallation target, can be seen in Figure \ref{fig:spec-results}.

 For some of the nuclides, such as Se-79, Tc-99, and I-129, increased thermalization from being further from the source has a minor impact that mostly washes out by 5 years of irradiation.
 For others, such as Sn-126 and Cs-135, there is clear and significant increases in transmutation amounts due to a more thermal spectrum, in the range of 15-20\% increases in transmutation after 5 years.
-Zr-93 has more unclear response to the change in position, likely due to the general neutron-transparency that zirconium is known to exhibit \cite{rickover}, along with some stochastic noise from the PHITS simulation.
+Zr-93 has more unclear response to the change in position, likely because the scattering cross-section dominates the total cross-section, along with some stochastic noise from the PHITS simulation.

 Cs-135 is characterized by a net negative transmutation rate during the first 1-2 years of irradiation.
 This is due to Cs-133 and Cs-134 having larger capture cross-sections than Cs-135, particularly in the thermal range.
 This means that transmuting Cs-135, when contained with its sister isotopes, requires burning through the Cs-133 and Cs-134 first, which in this case took approximately 2 years of irradiation.